lolcads/lolcads.github.io/README.md

 ![AFL++ output screen](/2022/02/afl.svg)
 ```

+Check out the existing pages under `content/` for additional settings (table of contents, tags, ...) or `themes/terminal/archetypes/posts.md`.

+## Rendering

 After you pushed you changes to GitHub the site will be rendered automatically with a GitHub Action (more info here: https://gohugo.io/hosting-and-deployment/hosting-on-github/ and https://github.com/peaceiris/actions-hugo)

-Check out the existing pages under `content/` for additional settings (table of contents, tags, ...) or `themes/terminal/archetypes/posts.md`.
+The rendered files will be published to the `gh-pages` branch and made available here: https://lolcads.github.io/